brandonkramer/lando-laravel-environment/README.md

 ### Compiling Assets (Mix)
 https://laravel.com/docs/7.x/mix

-Before compiling your CSS, install your project's frontend dependencies using the Node package manager (NPM):
+Before compiling your CSS, if you haven't done it yet; install your project's frontend dependencies using the Node package manager (NPM):
 ```
 lando npm install
 ```